Name: Kyah Simon

 How acquired: Signed as a discovery player on June 30, 2015

-With Boston Breakers: In 2015, joined the Breakers following the 2015 FIFA Women's World Cup in Canada ... started all seven matches she appeared in for the Breakers ...
+With Boston Breakers: In 2016, started 14 of the 17 games she appeared in ...
+Logged 1,293 minutes ...
+Scored one goal and had one assist ...
+In 2015, joined the Breakers following the 2015 FIFA Women's World Cup in Canada ... started all seven matches she appeared in for the Breakers ...
 Scored two goals on 11 shots on goal ...
 Logged 630 minutes ...
 Following the NWSL season, joined Sydney FC in the Westfield W-League.
 2013: started 11 of the 17 games she appeared in ...
 Scored 3 goals and notched 3 assists ...
 One of 10 Breakers to play more than 1,000 as she logged 1,068 minutes ...
 Loaned to Western Sydney Wanderers of the Australian W-League following the conclusion of the 2013 NWSL season, however she suffered a torn ACL and will miss the entire 2014 NWSL season ...
 2012: Debuted for the Breakers in April 2012 in WPSL Elite ...
 Finished as the team’s leading scorer with 12 goals and 26 points.
 Those numbers also ranked her second in the league in both categories ...
 Finished with 2 assists ... logged 1,052 minutes.

 With Sydney FC: Grand final winner in 2012/13 with Sydney FC, her third Grand Final appearance in five years in Westfield W-League ...
 Reached the Westfield W-League semifinals in 2011/12 ...
 Joined Sydney FC in 2009/2010 after spending a season with the Central Coast Mariners ...
 Won the Golden Boot award for top goal scorer in the 2010/11 W-League season after scoring 11 goals in 12 games ...
 Earned Player of the Year award ...
 Named Young Player of the Year and the Players Player of the Year (2010/11).
 Grand final winner in 2010 and Grand Final runner-up in 2011.